 4. It's important to have high-tech equipment in a makerspace.

 While 3D printers and CNC Machines are great tools for prototyping and creating, they are not required for successful maker education.
 In fact, maker education doesn’t require any fancy electronics or gadgets.
 Students can explore just as much with cardboard and scissors as they can with 3D printers and CNCs.
 Some of our favorite items to use in projects are “trash” and recyclables such as cardboard boxes and water bottles.
 It doesn’t have to be an all-or-nothing approach either; encourage students to create projects that use both recycled materials and electronics to see what they come up with.
-For inspiration, check out our JunkBots tutorial on InventorSpace.
+For inspiration, check out our JunkBots tutorial.